Insulin resistance: Adaptive explanations

 Some scholars go as far as to claim that neither insulin resistance, nor obesity really are metabolic disorders per se, but simply adaptive responses to sustained caloric surplus, intended to protect bodily organs from lipotoxicity (unsafe levels of lipids in the bloodstream and tissues): "Obesity should therefore not be regarded as a pathology or disease, but rather as the normal, physiologic response to sustained caloric surplus...
 As a consequence of the high level of lipid accumulation in insulin target tissues including skeletal muscle and liver, it has been suggested that exclusion of glucose from lipid-laden cells is a compensatory defense against further accumulation of lipogenic substrate."

 Other prevailing thoughts that insulin resistance can be an evolutionary adaptation include the thrifty gene hypothesis.
 This hypothesis raises the point that if there is a genetic component to insulin resistance and Type 2 diabetes, these phenotypes should be selected against.
 Yet, there has been an increase in mean insulin resistance in both the normoglycemic population as well as the diabetic population.

 J.V.
-Neel postulates that originally in times of increased famine in ancient humans' ancestors, genes conferring a mechanism for increased glucose storage would be advantageous.
-In the modern environment today, however, this is not the case.
+Neel posits that in ancient human ancestors, during periods of heightened famine, genes facilitating increased glucose storage would have conferred an advantage.
+However, in today's modern environment, this is no longer the case.

-Evidence is contradictory to Neel in studies of the Pima Indians, which indicate that the people with higher insulin sensitives tended to weigh the most and conversely people with insulin resistance tended to weigh less on average in this demographic.
+Evidence contradicts Neel's hypothesis in studies of the Pima Indians, which suggest that individuals with higher insulin sensitivity tended to have higher weights, whereas those with insulin resistance tended to weigh less on average within this demographic.

-Modern hypotheses suggest that insulin metabolism is a socio-ecological adaptation with insulin being the means for differentiating energy allocation to various components of the body and insulin sensitivity an adaptation to manipulate where the energy is diverted to.
-The Behavioral Switch Hypothesis posits that insulin resistance results in two methods to alter reproductive strategies and behavioral methods.
-The two strategies are coined as “r to K” and “soldier to diplomat.”
-The r to K strategy involves diverting insulin via placenta to the fetus.
-This has demonstrated weight gain in the fetus, but not the mother indicating a method of increased parental investment (K strategy).
-In the “soldier to diplomat” the insensitivity of skeletal muscle to insulin could divert the glucose to the brain, which doesn't require insulin receptors.
-This has shown increases in cognitive development across various studies.
+Modern hypotheses propose that insulin metabolism serves as a socio-ecological adaptation, with insulin serving as the mechanism for allocating energy to different body components and insulin sensitivity being an adaptation to regulate this energy allocation.
+The Behavioral Switch Hypothesis suggests that insulin resistance leads to two methods of altering reproductive and behavioral strategies.
+These strategies are termed "r to K" and "soldier to diplomat".
+The "r to K" strategy involves directing insulin through the placenta to the fetus, resulting in weight gain in the fetus but not the mother, indicating an increase in parental investment (K strategy).
+In the "soldier to diplomat" strategy, the insensitivity of skeletal muscle to insulin could redirect glucose to the brain, which does not require insulin receptors.
+This has been shown to enhance cognitive development across various studies.